lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

     - GROUP BY Answer - Simply adjust the count evaluation.
 ---

-- Q7: Return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1.0 or more) in at exactly two experiments.
+**Q7: Return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1.0 or more) in at exactly two experiments**
     - TABLES: `expression, genes`
     - SQL Keywords: SELECT, DISTINCT, FROM, WHERE, EXCEPT, GROUP BY, HAVING, COUNT, VIEW --or-- SUBQUERY

     - VIEWS Answer